MCZbase/DataShot_DesktopApp/README.md

 Enter additional users by logging in to the application as that administrator using the user dialog accessed through Configuration/Users off of the main menu.

+# Maintinance

+## Schema
+As of version 1.3.0, DataShot checks for an allowed_version table in the database schema at login during startup, and will not start if this table is not present, and it does not contain a value of version compatible with the current DataShot software version.
+Intent is that a change in the database schema will be accompanied by either a major or minor version change, but that patch version changes will not involve schema changes, thus any 1.3. version will work with the same database schema, and a schema change will involve a change from version 1.3 to version 1.4.
+An exception is x.x.0-SNAPSHOT versions (snapshots of the first patch version of a new minor version), these are expected to incrementally add schema changes.

+See docs_manual/sql/ for DDL for the databse schema.

 # External data paths